 Managing Other Costs

 All students participate in athletics in some capacity.
 Team sports require the purchase of uniforms.
-Depending on the sport, the cost per uniform ranges from $10 to $110.
+Depending on the sport, the cost per uniform ranges from $15–$125.
 Since all students are asked to take part in at least one team sport by the end of sophomore year (unless they pursue an independent sport), families should expect to pay for at least one uniform.
-Depending on their financial aid level, families pay between $10 and $60 per uniform.
+Depending on their financial aid level, families pay between $15–$60 per uniform.

 Standardized Tests and Preparation

-During their Commonwealth career, on average, students take five Advanced Placement exams, three SAT subject tests, and either the SAT or ACT twice.
-The full costs per test are $94 (AP exam), $26 (SAT subject test), and $50 (SAT) or $52 (ACT).
+During their Commonwealth career, on average, students take five Advanced Placement exams ($97 per test), three SAT Subject Tests ($26 for the first test and $22 for each additional test), and either the SAT or ACT twice ($55 and $66–$91 per test respectively).
 The cost of AP exams is reduced for students with financial aid grants, and some students may qualify for SAT or ACT fee waivers.
-Depending on their financial aid level, families pay between $0 and $71 per AP exam.
+Depending on their financial aid level, families pay between $0 and $73 per AP exam.

-In addition to the extra conferences that teachers may offer students, Commonwealth offers, and in some cases recommends, regular tutorial support.
+In addition to the extra meetings that teachers may offer students, Commonwealth offers, and in some cases recommends, regular tutorial support.
 The school has in-house tutors for subject-specific support, and it has relationships with outside tutors who specialize in working with students with particular learning needs.
-In most cases tutoring sessions occur weekly, and the full cost ranges from $65 to $150 per session, depending on the tutor.
+In most cases tutoring sessions occur weekly, and the full cost ranges from $65–$150 per session, depending on the tutor.
 Depending on their financial aid level, families pay between $0 and $45 per session.

 During their time at Commonwealth, most students will participate in at least one international exchange or trip to Spain, France, China, Peru, or Italy.
 (Many students of Spanish go both to Spain after Spanish 2 and Peru after Spanish 3 or 4.)
-The full cost of each trip ranges from $2,800 to $4,250.
+Historically, the full cost of each trip ranges from $3,000–$5,500.
 A small number of students each year will travel to the NAIS Student Diversity Leadership Conference.
-The full cost of this trip is around $1,750.
+The full cost of this trip has been around $1,900.
 The school offers grants for exchanges and travel to ensure that any student who wants to participate can do so.
-Depending on their financial aid level, families may pay between around $100 and $1,500.
+Depending on their financial aid level, families may pay between $0 and $3,000.